wangyxxjtu/wangyxxjtu.github.io/_pages/about.md

 ## :sunny: Recent Research Interests
-My recent research interests mainly lie in the multimodal manipulation detecdtion and anomaly action detection/retrieval.
-Welcome to discuss if you are interested in these topics, email: wangyx@hfut.edu.cn.
+My current research focuses primarily on multimodal manipulation detection and anomaly action detection/retrieval.
+If you share an interest in these areas, I'd be delighted to engage in a discussion.
+Feel free to reach out via email at wangyx@hfut.edu.cn.

 ## :sunglasses: Experiences
 :construction_worker: 2023.09-present, Associate Professor, Hefei University of Technology.